A Comprehensive Taxonomy for Explainable Artificial Intelligence: A Systematic Survey of Surveys on Methods and Concepts: Taxonomy

-\item[Global] means the explanator is valid in the complete (valid) input space.
-Other than the \emph{why} of local explanations, global interpretability can also be described as answering \emph{how} a decision is made. \begin{examples} \examplemethod{Explanatory Graphs~\cite{zhang_interpreting_2018}} A graph-based global explanator is generated by \cite{zhang_interpreting_2018}.
-Their idea is that semantic concepts in an image usually consist of sub-objects to which they have a constant relative spatial relation (\forexample a face has a nose in the middle and two eyes next to each other), and that the localization of concepts should not only rely on high filter activation patterns, but also on their sub-part arrangement.
+\item[Global] An explanation is considered global if the explanator is valid in the complete (valid) input space.
+Other than the \emph{why} of local explanations, global interpretability can also be described as answering \emph{how} a decision is made. \begin{examples} \examplemethod{Explanatory Graphs~\cite{zhang_interpreting_2018}} A graph-based global explanator is generated by \longcite{zhang_interpreting_2018}.
+Their idea is that semantic concepts in an image usually consist of sub-objects to which they have a constant relative spatial relation (\forexample, a face has a nose in the middle and two eyes next to each other) and that the localization of concepts should not only rely on high filter activation patterns, but also on their sub-part arrangement.
 To achieve this, they translate the convolutional layers of a DNN into a tree of nodes (concepts), the \emph{explanatory graph}.
-Each node belongs to one filter, is anchored at a fixed spatial position in the image, and represents a spatial arrangement of its child notes.
-The graph can also be used for local explanations via heatmaps: To localize a node in one input image, it is assigned the position closest to its anchor for which its filter activation is highest and for which the expected spatial relation to its children is best fulfilled. \examplemethod{Feature Visualization~\cite{olah_feature_2017}} While most visualization based methods provide only local visualizations, a global, prototype-based, visual explanation is provided by Feature Visualizations~\cite{olah_feature_2017}.
-The goal here is to visualize the function of a part of a DNN by finding prototypical input examples that strongly activate that part.
+Each node belongs to one filter, is anchored at a fixed spatial position in the image, and represents a spatial arrangement of its child nodes.
+The graph can also be used for local explanations via heatmaps.
+For localizing a node in an input image, the node is assigned the position closest to its anchor for which (1)~its filter activation is highest, and (2)~the expected spatial relation to its children is best fulfilled. \examplemethod{Feature Visualization~\cite{olah_feature_2017}} While most visualization-based methods provide only local visualizations, Feature Visualizations as reviewed by \longcite{olah_feature_2017} give a global, prototype-based, visual explanation.
+The goal here is to visualize the functionality of a DNN's part.
+It is achieved by finding prototypical input examples that strongly activate that part.
 These can be found via picking, search, or optimization. \examplemethod{VIA~\cite{thrun_extracting_1995}} Other than visualizations, rule extraction methods usually only provide global approximations.
-An example is the well-known model-agnostic rule extractor VIA~\cite{thrun_extracting_1995} (Validity Interval Analysis), which iteratively refines or generalizes pairs of input- and output-intervals. \examplemethod{SpRAy~\cite{lapuschkin_unmasking_2019}} An example for getting from local to global explanations is SpRAy~\cite{lapuschkin_unmasking_2019} (Spectral Relevance Analysis).
-They suggest to apply spectral clustering~\cite{vonluxburg_tutorial_2007} to local feature attribution heatmaps of a data samples in order to find spuriously distinct global behavioral patterns.
-The heatmaps were generated via LRP~\cite{bach_pixelwise_2015}. \end{examples} \end{description}
+An example is the well-known model-agnostic rule extractor VIA (Validity Interval Analysis) by \longcite{thrun_extracting_1995}, which iteratively refines or generalizes pairs of input- and output-intervals. \examplemethod{SpRAy~\cite{lapuschkin_unmasking_2019}} An example of getting from local to global explanations is SpRAy (Spectral Relevance Analysis) by \longcite{lapuschkin_unmasking_2019}.
+They suggest to apply spectral clustering~\cite{vonluxburg_tutorial_2007} to local feature attribution heatmaps of data samples in order to find spuriously distinct global behavioral patterns.
+The heatmaps were generated via LRP~\cite{bach_pixelwise_2015}. \end{examples} \end{subparagraphs}